-But if you don’t happen to have $4,000, I thought I’d expand on a few good points he made in this article.
-Yes, the article is setting you up to buy the course.
+But since he’s not giving the class at the moment, and if you don’t happen to have $4,000, I thought I’d expand on a few good points he made in this article.
+Yes, the article was written to encourage you to buy the course.
 But the points are still valid.

 Complex systems can make you a lean, mean competitive machine